siriusbeans/nocturnal/README.md

 -User specifies preferred gas limit(s)
 -User deposits asset and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed
--User can monitor accumulated NOCT rewards while the assets are deposited
--User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early
+-User can monitor accumulated NOCT rewards while the assets are deposited on nocturnal.finance UI -User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early
 -User's NOCT rewards are a function of total deposited assets (in USDC at time of deposit) and total time deposited
 -User can also earn NOCT by executing any active swap limit orders (paying for Ethereum transaction gas cost)